 Although we're always fans of getting around by public transport, when it comes to cities like Miami, this simply isn't a realistic option unless the only thing you want to do is catch some rays on South Beach.
 You really need a car to make the most of your time in Miami.

-The price of rental cars is very reasonable, and gas even more so, especially when compared with Europe.
+The price of rental cars in Miami is very reasonable, and gas even more so, especially when compared with Europe.
 However one negative is that in many areas popular with tourists you'll have to pay to park - every street has a parking meter which runs every day of the week and almost all day (until midnight).

 Although it's always advisable to have an international driver's licence, if you've got a European driving licence, you're unlikely to need anything else to rent a car in the USA.